How do I read the Bible?

 Then, you’ll fold your way back and forth through those books (by way of 6 or 7 psalms) before 2 Samuel and the Chronicles join the party.

 Before you finish 2 Chronicles, the Kings will make an appearance.
 By then, you should have experienced (arguably) the rest of the Psalms (all in a particular order), and the books of Ruth, Proverbs, and Ecclesiastes.

 And you can forget about reading the Prophets straight through without help.

-There are about 3500 years of history baked into the Old Testament.
-At times, it can seem like parts of the Bible were dropped on the floor and scooped up in the wrong order.
+There are about 3500 years of history covered in the Old Testament.
+When reading it though, it can seem like parts of the Bible were dropped on the floor and scooped up in the wrong order.

 But when you start putting the pieces in the right order something incredible happens.
 God’s voice will become more audible.
 Much sweeter.
 So how do we get that?

 My personal reading tool of choice is Biblehub’s Old Testament Bible Timeline.
 This timeline lays out every chapter, and every page of the Bible in a sensible order that is based on a great deal of scholarly consensus and numerous biblical resources.

 I will concede that even they saw reason to put the first chapter of John in the beginning.

 Anyway, I have a printed copy of this timeline with me whenever I sit down to a reading of the Old Testament.

 With the New Testament, there is a chronology of Jesus’ time on earth that is captured in the four Gospels and so a reading of the New Testament should begin there.